Experience in parish ministry and mission

 Where students already have considerable experience and knowledge of parish ministry in the UK there is the opportunity to discuss the possibility of serving in an overseas parish placement.

-Ordinands on the Pioneer course are encouraged and assisted to find term-time attachments and summer placements with parishes and churches that are already involved in pioneering work.
+Ordinands on the Pioneer Track are encouraged and assisted to find term-time attachments and summer placements with parishes and churches that are already involved in pioneering work.

 The Diocese of Ely has a strong commitment to pioneering, and we have close relationships with churches and individuals involved in pioneering in this and other dioceses, at national level in the Church of England, and in Fresh Expressions.